SIE 525: Book Review Instructions

 Purpose of the book?
 Intended for information system practitioners in government, the commercial sector or academia?
 Intended for a wider audience that may include information system practitioners and students?
 Interesting and relevant to the readership of a course such as this?
 An edited book with numerous authors?
 Worthwhile contribution to the existing literature?
 How is it different or what does it add?
 Accurate?
 Clear?
 Concise?
 Interesting?
 Well-organized?
 Flow well?
 Up to date?
 Authoritative?
 Adequately tied to the relevant literature?
 Figures, tables, and photos worthwhile and appropriate?
 More or fewer figures, tables and photos desirable?
 Author’s writing style works well with the material?
 Valuable as resource for students, entry-level practitioners, technical staff, managers, experienced practitioners, educators, researchers?
 Of use in the classroom?
 Reference text for a library?
 Conclusions or summary appropriate and supported by the content?

 Include prior to beginning your review, the course number and course title followed by your name and email address.

 Number of pages, ISBN number, and whether available in hard cover, paper cover and/or electronic versions.

-Save your document as an MS Word (preferred), RTF (rich text format), or text document.
+Save your document as an MS Word (preferred), pdf, or text document.
 The name of the attached document should include your last name (e.g. Johnson Book Review).
-Send your completed assignment as an attachment to the course Blackboard site.
+Send your completed assignment as an attachment to the course Blackboard site using the appropriate left menu link.
 Check to see that it is listed as being present in the folder.
-If your message should happen to bounce, ship a copy before the assigned deadline to email@example.com
+If your message should happen to bounce, attempt to send it again and/or ship a copy before the assigned deadline to email@example.com